BASIC SOUNDPROOFING FOR PUBS AND CLUBS - A Guide for the Venue Owner

-"In 2006 noisy pubs, clubs & entertainment venues affected over 5 million people in the UK that is approx 9 % of the population."
+glass of beer"In 2006 noisy pubs, clubs & entertainment venues affected over 5 million people in the UK that is approx 9% of the population."
 (Source is a Mori Poll conducted in 2006)

-Our research would suggest this has dramatically increased in the last 2 years.
+Our research would suggest this has dramatically increased in recent years.

-Noise produced from a band playing in a pub or music from a Nightclub can be very loud and is a common noise problem.
-Due to the nature of this noise and it's volume there is only so much you can do to reduce it.
+Noise produced from a band playing in a pub or music from a Nightclub can be very loud and loud noise in these venues is a common noise problem.
+Due to the nature of this noise and its volume there is only so much you can do to reduce the possibility of noise complaints from nearby residents.

-We have produced some starting points below which will help contain the noise as much as possible without rebuilding the property.
+We have produced some sound proofing starting points below which will help contain any noise nuisance as much as possible without rebuilding the property.

-Can'T I just stick on egg box foam to stop the noise/music leaving my premises?
+Can'T I just stick on egg box TYPE foam to stop the noise/music leaving my premises?

 The simple answer is no. If you have a noisy venue you need to soundproof the space.
-Adding acoustic foam or sound absorbing products will only reduce the echo and reverberation in the space.
+Adding egg box acoustic foam or sound absorbing products will only reduce the echo and reverberation in the space.
+It will not make a lot of difference in reducing noise from affecting other areas outside of the room.
 See more about this at the bottom of the page.

 where is my noise escaping from?